kubernetes/test-infra/boskos/README.md

 		Required: dest=[string] : dest state, for expired resource
 		Required: expire=[durationStr*] resource has not been updated since before {expire}.
 			*durationStr is any string can be parsed by [time.ParseDuration()](https://golang.org/pkg/time/#ParseDuration)
-		Return: error code, or a list of [Owner:Resource] pairs.
+	Return: status code with a list of [Owner:Resource] pairs, which can be unmarshal into map[string]string
+	Example: /reset?name=k8s-jkns-foo&state=free&dest=dirty&expire=20m

 5. URL: /metric
 	Method: GET